 - Entity Name

-- Status – Active means the business is in good standing with the state and all reports and filing fees are up to date
+- Status – Active means the business is in Good Standing with the Secretary of State and all reports and filing fees are up to date

 - Type of LLC – Corporation, Limited Liability Company.
 Etc.